exr343/Robot_Assembly_VLA/README.md

-# Fine-tuned OpenVLA-oft Model for Robotic Assembly Tasks
+# Fine-tuned OpenVLA-OFT Model for Robotic Assembly Tasks

-This repository contains code and configurations for fine-tuning the OpenVLA-oft model on engine-block based assembly tasks and subsequently evaluating the fine-tuned VLA model.
+This repository contains code and configurations for fine-tuning the OpenVLA-OFT model on engine-block based assembly tasks and subsequently evaluating the fine-tuned VLA model.

 Fine-tuning and evaluation was performed using Case Western Reserve University's High Performance Computing (HPC) cluster.